The global spread of the coronavirus: Where is it?

 - Australia -

-Five cases have been confirmed in Australia -- all of whom arrived in the country from Wuhan.
-The patients are being treated in hospitals in Sydney and Melbourne.
+Nine patients have now been confirmed in Australia.
+Most of them arrived in the country from Wuhan or Hubei province.

 - Cambodia -

-Cambodia's health ministry reported the country's first case of the virus on Monday: a 60-year-old man who arrived from Wuhan and is now stable in an isolation room.
+Cambodia's health ministry has so far reported one case, a 60-year-old man who arrived from Wuhan.

 - Japan -